-Wet detention ponds shall comply with all applicable requirements of Parts II, III, and IV of this Volume, and Applicant's Handbook Volume I. The control elevation shall be set at or above the SHGWT and at or above the design tailwater elevation.
+Wet detention ponds shall comply with all applicable requirements of Part II, III, and IV of this volume.
+The control elevation shall be set at or above the SHGWT and at or above the design tailwater elevation.
 The bottom of wet detention ponds are not required to be flat.
-The detention pond shall have a minimum freeboard of one foot above the maximum stage in order to function properly during storms greater than the design storm.
+The detention pond shall have a freeboard of 1 foot above the maximum stage in order to function properly during storms greater than the design storm.
 Wet detention ponds shall be equipped with an emergency discharge system designed to pass runoff resulting from storm events larger than the design storm.
 Overflow structures shall be designed such that the top of the structure is below the top of the pond and above the maximum stage.
-Wet detention ponds with berms greater than five feet from the top of the berm to the lowest natural ground elevation shall comply with Section 5.8 of this Volume.
+Wet detention ponds with berms greater than 5 feet from the top of the berm to the lowest natural ground elevation shall comply with Section 5.8 of this Volume.
 Storage volumes in detention ponds shall be calculated so as not to include any volumes below the SHGWT.
-The system shall not cause adverse secondary impacts to adjacent wetlands or other surface waters.
-The pond must be designed so that the pond side slopes are no steeper than 4H:1V (horizontal:vertical).
-Drawdown devices with a width smaller than three inches shall include a device to eliminate clogging.
+The system cannot cause adverse secondary impacts to adjacent wetlands or other surface waters.
+The pond must be designed so that the pond side slopes are no steeper than 4H: 1V (horizontal: vertical).
+Drawdown devices with a width smaller than 3 inches shall include a device to eliminate clogging.
 The flow path of water from the inlets to the outlet should be maximized to ensure treatment.
 If short flow paths are unavoidable, the effective flow path can be increased by adding diversion barriers such as islands, peninsulas, or baffles to the pond.
-Inlet and outlet structures shall be designed to dissipate the energy of water entering and exiting the pond.
+Inlet structures shall be designed to dissipate the energy of water entering the pond.
 A dewatering plan, if required, shall be the minimum plan required to provide reasonable assurance that water discharged for the site will meet state water quality standards.
-If the contractor discovers the plan is ineffective, the contractor shall design and implement a plan that is effective.
+If the contractor discovers the plan is ineffective, he shall design and implement a plan that is effective.